danishsarwar99/reverse-search/README.md

 ## Features

 - Find files that does NOT contain string 'X'

-## Upcoming features

-- Option for selecting case sensitive Reverse Search
+- search is case sensitive by default
-- Option for selectng MATCH WHOLE WORLD for Reverse Search

 ## Usage guide

 - ctrl + shift + p (for mac cmb + shift + p) to open command palette.
 - Enter command 'Reverse Search'.
-- Enter string in command input that you wish to Reverse Search and hit Enter.
+- Enter string/regex in command input that you wish to Reverse Search and hit Enter.
 - Output tab will open up with the list of files that don't include your string.

 ## Known Issues